 Nick Hartog, Board Member

-Mike Uckele is a founding member of the National Animal Supplement Council and was elected to the Board of Directors in 2010 and 2013.
-Mr. Uckele is a certified nutritionist, and is President, CEO, and third-generation owner of Uckele Health & Nutrition, a company with 50 years of worldwide experience, using proven advances in science, in the manufacturing of animal and human nutritional supplements.
-Mr. Uckele has worked extensively in the area of nutrition for more than 20 years, researching and developing unique formulations that address basic and specific nutritional needs for animals and people, including customized protocols for hundreds of professional and Olympic athletes worldwide.
+Mike Uckele is a founding member of the National Animal Supplement Council and was elected to the Board of Directors in 2010, 2013, 2016 and 2019.
+Mr. Uckele is a certified nutritionist, and is President, CEO, and third-generation owner of Uckele Health & Nutrition, a company with nearly 60 years of worldwide experience, using proven advances in science, in the manufacturing of animal and human nutritional supplements.
+Mr. Uckele has worked extensively in the area of nutrition for more than 25 years, researching and developing unique formulations that address basic and specific nutritional needs for animals and people, including customized protocols for hundreds of professional and Olympic athletes worldwide.
 He is also a member of the American College of Sports Medicine, the American Oil Chemist Society, the International Society of Sports Nutrition, the American College for Advancement in Medicine, the Institute of Functional Medicine and the American Association of Integrative Medicine.
 In 2011, Mr. Uckele was recognized as the Michigan Small Business Person of the Year.
-He is a frequent resource for feature articles in national and regional nutrition publications, and earned his diploma as a Certified Nutritionist, as well as a bachelor’s degree in Business Administration, from Michigan State University.
+He is a frequent resource for feature articles in national and regional nutrition publications, and earned his diploma as a Certified Nutritionist from American Health Sciences University, as well as his bachelor’s degree in Business Administration from Michigan State University.